Giving with Heart and Purpose

 Lorna is a widow who is required to take a $75,000 RMD from her IRA.
 She does not need the money to cover any expenses, so she wants to gift it to a local charity.
 If she takes her RMD and gifts appreciated securities from her taxable brokerage account to the charity, she has an AGI of $200,000.
 If she makes the QCD instead, she will have an AGI of $125,000 and will not need to gift appreciated securities because the gift was made directly from her IRA to the charity.

-As you can see, having the entire RMD bypass her taxable income is more helpful to her tax situation, even though the charity ends up receiving the same donation amount.
+As you can see, having the entire RMD bypass her taxable income is more helpful to her tax situation, even though the charity receives the same donation amount.
+For a step-by-step guide on making a QCD, watch our video: Tax-Free Giving From Your IRA, which explains how QCDs reduce taxable income, satisfy RMDs, and maximize charitable impact.